yuuurchyk/UniqueWordsCounter/README.md

 ### Known Issues

-At the moment of writing, it is not possible to build *TBB* if you have spaces in the project path.
+* At the moment of writing, it is not possible to build *TBB* if you have spaces in the project path.
 I have already submitted an issue on [github](https://github.com/oneapi-src/oneTBB/issues/531).
 Hope it would be overcome soon.
+* when building on Windows, *tbb* ```.dll``` libraries seem not to be linked with the resulting executables (I believe there might be some trouble with path).
+Current solution I use is to add the folder with *tbb* libraries to path (this should be investigated further, as I'm not using MSVC as the main platform)

 ## Before You Start